kristoffer-tvera/mute-current-application/README.md

 # mute-current-application
-Autohotkey script to mute the current application by pressing F1
+Autohotkey script to mute the current application by pressing F1.
+This will ONLY mute the application that is in focus, leaving all background applications still audible.

 F1 is no good for you?
 [Keybinding can be changed here](AHK/mute_current_application.ahk#L4)